 Come to any session / any lesson (arrive at least 15 minutes before ice time)

 Equipment: skates, helmet, and gloves (a bike helmet and any protective gloves will work to try a session of Learn to Skate) are required at a minimum to try Learn to Skate.

 For the registration form and other important documents please go the Documents menu (on the left side of the homepage) and find the "Learn To Skate/Learn To Play Information" folder.
 All of the required documents can be found there.
 You can pay on-line after registration or mail your payment to: NEYHA, PO Box 278, Mansfield, CT 06268.

-We offer two separate sessions of Learn to Skate.
-Each session costs $200 each, or $380 for both.
+We offer three six-week sessions of Learn to Skate.
+Each session costs $250 each.
 In February or March we host a tournament to celebrate the end of the season.
 This is great fun for all.
 Coaches will get all kids, regardless of ability, involved as long as they are willing!
 All players will receive a trophy!
 Parent volunteers will be needed for various tournament related tasks.

-Practices are generally Saturday afternoons at 2:00pm.
-Some practices will be 45 minutes, some will be a little over 1 hour depending on ice availability.
+Practices are Saturday and Sunday mornings at 7:15am.
+All practices are one (1) hour long.
 You can access the schedule by going to the website; www.northeastyouthhockey.org.
 Click on the “Team” tab and then use the drop down menu for LTS/LTP.